 - You won't be able to redraw from your extra repayments if you need additional cash.

 - Closing out your mortgage can impact your credit score as you're no longer proving you can meet regular repayments.

 - If you have other debt, or decide to take out other debt, you'll be paying a higher interest rate than if you keep your mortgage and redraw.

 Accessing cash through redraw

-If you haven't yet finished paying off your home loan, it may be worth considering holding off paying out your mortgage.
-As you will have a substantial amount of equity in your home, if you've made additional repayments towards your home loan you may be able to access those extra funds through the loan's redraw facility.
+If you haven't finished paying off your home loan yet, but you're close, it may be worth considering holding off.
+By this point you will have a substantial amount of equity in your property and if you've made additional repayments to get to that point, you may be able to access those extra funds through the loan's redraw facility.

 Traps to avoid when investing

 While we’ve explored some of the specific risks associated with each investment option above, there are a few more general risks you should be wary of.
 These include:

 - Taking on more debt.
 If you’ve just paid off your mortgage and you're thinking of taking out another loan, ask yourself if you really want to tie yourself down to another debt.
 The financial and emotional stress of keeping up with repayments can wear you down, so you might be better off avoiding borrowing more money.